Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Coordinate transformations and the set-up

 In contrast to the previous case, in this scenario $t<0$, and the coordinate transformation corresponds to an observer confined in the past.
 We would like to mention that both of these above regions of $FLC$ and $PLC$ are depicted in schematic diagrams in Fig. \ref{fig:SD-Kasner}.
 We would also like to highlight the analogy between the geometry of light cone regions and a special scenario of the Friedmann–Lema\^itre–Robertson–Walker (FLRW) spacetime.
 This scenario, known as the Milne universe, corresponds to the scale factor given by the coordinate time of the FLRW spacetime, see \cite{book:Birrell,book:Mukhanov}.
-Milne universe can correspond to expanding cosmological models with zero spacetime curvature.
+The Milne universe can correspond to expanding cosmological models with zero spacetime curvature.
 Actually, the light cone-Minkowski type coordinate description also covers a part of the Milne Universe.
 Thus, with this analogy, the observations related to light cone regions will be applicable to a part of the Milne Universe as well.
-As stated earlier, in this section, we would also like to mention the coordinate transformations suitable for observers in uniform acceleration along the positive and the negative $z$-directions.
-In particular, these coordinate transformations corresponding to observers confined to the right and the left Rindler wedges are given by

-In the above expression, $(\tau, \xi)$ and $(\bar{\tau}, \bar{\xi})$ denote sets of coordinates in the RRW and LRW, respectively.
-A schematic diagram depicting the regions of $RRW$ and $LRW$ in a Minkowski background is presented in Fig. \ref{fig:SD-Kasner}.
-Next, we consider a Schwarzschild black hole spacetime and we will present the Kruskal coordinate transformation suitable for the region inside its event horizon.
+Next, we consider a Schwarzschild black hole spacetime, and we will present the Kruskal coordinate transformation suitable for the region inside its event horizon.
 In $(1+1)$ dimensions, the line element in this background, with coordinates $(t_{S},r)$, is given by

 where $r_{H}$ denotes the position of the event horizon from the central singularity, and $r_{\star}$ is the tortoise coordinate defined as $dr_{\star}=(1-r_{H}/r)^{-1}dr$.
-The KS coordinates suitable for the region inside the black hole, see \cite{Padmanabhan:2010zzb,Banerjee:2009wb}, is given by
+The KS coordinates suitable for the region inside the black hole, see \cite{Padmanabhan:2010zzb,Banerjee:2009wb}, are given by

 where, $\kappa_{H}=1/(2\,r_{H})$ is the surface gravity at the horizon.
 Furthermore, we consider redefined coordinates inside the black hole, namely the advanced and the retarded time coordinates, $v=r_{\star}+c\,t_{S}$ and $u=r_{\star}-c\,t_{S}$.
 Then one can obtain the relation between these coordinates and the KS coordinates as